 The bamboo tongs are very effective at picking up trash from the sand (also for relocating the occasional jellyfish, if needed).
 You’ll find out that if you can see trash on the sand surface, it means there will be (a ton of) more trash below.
 Bamboo is pretty common on the seaside, it’s sturdy, and the tongs are long enough to make me feel safe whatever I pick up.

-Making the tongs is simple, but here is a step-by-step guide anyway.
-Be careful with sharp tools.
 Find a bamboo stick with at least 2 uncracked sections, ideally around 2cm thick, at least 20cm long.
-Cut it sideways so that you keep a “knot” about 2cm from the tip.

 If your Swiss army knife has a reamer, it’s a good time to use it as a drill tip to make a hole.
 Do it about 2cm from the knot, on both sides of the bamboo.